Osteria Mozza, Marina Bay Sands

-When i am in a mood for pizza, I go Pizzeria Mozza; when i am in a mood for pasta, its sister restaurant Osteria Mozza is always a first choice.
+When i am in a mood for pizza, I go to Pizzeria Mozza; when i am in a mood for pasta, its sister restaurant Osteria Mozza is always a top choice.
 Both were originated from Los Angeles, California, the Mozza restaurants in Singapore offers quality Italian food that favoured by both locals and foreign visitors.
 Located in the landmark Marina Bay Sands, Osteria Mozza is possibly the most famous and popular Italian fine dining restaurant in Singapore.

 It had been another year since my last visit to Osteria Mozza, i enjoyed my meal there, despite few dishes were quite American-saltness, the pasta dishes were indeed memorable.
 This time, an oversea friend was layover in Singapore to eat, i planned to take her to my favourite restaurants as well as local stalls, but unfortunately she arrived on a Sunday and 98% fancy restaurants were closed.
 Marina Bay Sands became our top destination because it opens all-year-around.
 We love pasta thus we decided to eat at Osteria Mozza.

 Starting with assorted breads, unfortunately the crust was quite dry while the soft and airy inside made it up.
 Followed by the complimentary snack of crackers with homemade ricotta cheese to open our palates.

 Since we had chicken rice and char kway teow for lunch, we were keen to start with some leafy greens.
 Suggested by the manager, the butter lettuce with asparagus was a healthy crunch which comes with asparagus, English peas, walnuts and pecorino.
 We loved this hearty dish but the vinaigrette was not well-dressed, thus some parts were too sour - make sure you mixed it well before having it.